djgroen/FabDummy/README.md

 ### Executing an ensemble job on a remote host with replicas

 Replicas are jobs that have identical inputs and configurations.
 Their outputs may be different however, e.g. due to stochastic or non-deterministic aspects of the simulation algorithm.
 To run each instance of the ensembles with *N* replicated instances, add a `replicas=<N>` to your command.
 For example, to run a dummy ensemble with 5 replicas each, just use `fabsim <machine name> dummy_ensemble:dummy_test,replicas=5`.

+### Using a VECMA Verification and Validation Pattern (VVP) to compare two code versions

+FabDummy contains a minimal demonstrator script of VECMA VVP 2, which compares a candidate code version output with that of a stable intermediate form.
+You can run this little demonstrator by typing:

+`fabsim localhost dummy\_sif:dummy\_test`